AtriyaSen/atriyasen.com/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Postdoctoral Research Associate
+role: Assistant Professor of Computer Science

 # Organizations/Affiliations
 organizations:
-- name: Arizona State University
+- name: University of New Orleans
   url: ""

 # Short bio (displayed in user profile at end of posts)